 Reserve items: (will be displayed under your account on the next open library day).

 Retain your checkout history (optional).
-If you choose to not retain your checkout history, it will not be save by the system and the library cannot retrieve it.
+If you choose to not retain your checkout history, it will not be saved by the system and the library cannot retrieve it.